-Examination:

-2 x Theoretical papers of 3 hours each

-I x 4-hour Practical paper
+Examination: 27 weeks Examination: 2 x Theoretical papers of 3 hours each I x 4-hour Practical paper

 The subject consolidates all collective knowledge from the previous two years.

 - I. Construction methods

 - 2. Theory of materials

 - 3. Technical services, as necessary for the practical implementation of interior design concepts.